;

 Elective Courses

-A minimum of three elective graduate seminars, one of which may be from outside sociology (excluding SOCY 250 and SOCY 293).
+A minimum of four elective graduate seminars, one of which may be from outside sociology (excluding SOCY 250 and SOCY 293).
 The elective course offerings change yearly.
-This selection of courses are offerings from the recent past.
+This courses listed are offerings from the recent past.

 SOCY 208Writing Practicum